gadolby/GopAga2.0-Genome/README_geneevo.md

 **Need to:**

-**1) combine query reference sequences into a single FASTA**
+**1) combine query sequences into a single FASTA**

 ​	_in this case we’re using TLR protein sequences from human.
 You want to pick a query taxon that is well curated (i.e. will have the most complete suite of genes with the best orthology assignments)_

 **2) set up input text file with gene names**

-determine the query sequences to be used and place into a single FASTA file labeled as {gene family}_ref.fasta where {gene family} is the name given to the group of genes used as a query (e.g., TLR_ref.fasta)
+determine the query sequences to be used and place into a single FASTA file labeled as {gene family}_query.fasta where {gene family} is the name given to the group of genes used as a query (e.g., TLR_query.fasta)

 e.g., **_query genes:_**